Peter Terting: Biography

 Terting lost his SEAT drive for the 2007 season.
 He instead made two starts in International GT Open and two in the Spanish GT Championship in a Sunred Engineering Sunred SR21.
 He returned to SEAT in WTCC for the final two races of the season.
-In 2008 Terting again did not have a full-time drive.
-He made two starts in ADAC GT Masters driving a Kessel Racing Ferrari 430 and drove in the 24 Hours Nürburgring in a R-Line Volkswagen GTI, finishing 10th in class.
+In 2008, Terting again did not have a full-time drive.
+He made two starts in ADAC GT Masters driving a Kessel Racing Ferrari 430 and drove in the 24 Hours Nürburgring in a R-Line Volkswagen GTI, finishing tenth in class.
 He also drove a VW in the race in 2010.

 Personal life

-He was engaged to British racing driver Katherine Legge before entering a relationship with German driver Carrie Schreiner, some 14 years his junior.
+Terting was engaged to British racing driver Katherine Legge before entering a relationship with German driver Carrie Schreiner, some 14 years younger than him.